maidnaut/dom-palombi-music-pack/README.md

 A mod that adds Dom Palombi's cover suite, "Balatro Bangers" to Balatro!

-All credit goes to Dom and Luis Clement, all I did was adjust the lengths of the songs for the game and looped them appropriately.
+All credit goes to Dom and Luis Clemente, all I did was adjust the lengths of the songs for the game and looped them appropriately.

 [Check out Dom's music!](https://bio.link/dompalombimusic)